denishdholaria/bijmantra/COMMERCIAL_LICENSE.md

 ## Overview

 Bijmantra is free to use for internal purposes, education, research, and non-profit activities.
-However, if you wish to **sell the software**, **offer it as a paid service**, or **bundle it with commercial products**, you need a Commercial License.
+However, if you wish to **sell the software**, **offer it as a paid service**, **bundle it with commercial products**, or if you are a **for-profit agricultural company with significant revenue**, you need a Commercial License.

 ---